joakim/entofu/README.md

 It's essentially embedding binary data inside valid Unicode text. [^3]

+### Reference implementation

+See [src/](./src/index.ts) for a simple reference implementation that's surprisingly small.

+The encoder apparently works, the decoder needs work.
+Tests are also needed.

 ### Efficiency

 Each character contains _~3×_ more data than Base64, making it visually compact.
 The price to pay is _~2×_ more overhead than Base64, relative to the original binary data (when stored in memory and on disk).